davidhay/javaProducts/README.md

 **Further Work**

-This code use Spring MVC to provide the 'frontend' web service and uses Spring's RestTemplate to talk to the 'backend' web service.
+This code makes use Spring MVC to provide the 'frontend' web service and uses Spring's RestTemplate to talk to the 'backend' web service.

 These are both blocking - a single thread will process an entire request and it will block waiting on the response from the remote web service.
 This will lead to problems under high load.

-Using non-blocking technologies would solve this problem.
+Using non-blocking technologies would allow for a greater number of concurrent client requests.

 The RestTemplate should have its timeouts configured properly.